-Amalfi Coast is a coastline at the south of Italy, stretching with its brilliance on the Mediterranean Sea.
+Amalfi Coast is a coastline in the south of Italy, stretching with its brilliance on the Mediterranean Sea.
 It is often engulfed by tourists who are fascinated by its rich history and colourful culture.
 And here is another story of a traveller who came for the simple beauty but left with her core shaken and heart changed.

 Before I signed up for this walking holiday in Italy, I thought of myself as a reader.
-I did not wish to be the mastermind of any event that unfolded in the universe so instead I watched and observed.
+I did not wish to be the mastermind of any event that unfolded in the universe so instead, I watched and observed.
 I did know of how some streets lit up in summer evenings and how the snow glistened on a lake bank, printed on with nothing but birds.
 At least that’s what I was supposed to be.

 Relaxing day at Naples

 I was picked up from the Naples International Airport with a few others in the late afternoon.
 An old English couple with their 2 grandchildren and another young couple from the States sat in the same van as we headed to our hotel.

 After we settled in our rooms, we were to regroup with 5 other people who had arrived before us and begin our walk.
 We walked through the heart of the dynamic Naples – a metropolitan city and one of the largest economies in Italy after Milan, Rome and Turin.
 The city dates back to the second millennium B.C. and contains many historical arts and architecture.

 As you would expect from one of the oldest cities in Europe, there are numerous museums and galleries as well as an authentic eatery where you can taste real pizza.

 And I must say, the Italian language is beautiful.
 When they speak, they have a sense of eloquence and class about them.
 We dined in a nice restaurant to cool our sweat off at the end of the day as Domenico Modugno sang through the speakers.
 We got to chat and share our own little stories too.